 In the last 4-5 years I’ve been keeping all our leftover bait fish (shad is great) and shrimp, grinding them up in my meat grinder when I get home (I like the cheap $18 meat grinder from Academy).
 I even use the leftovers after filleting our catch.
 I grind everything up, heads tails, bones and all.
 I then put measured amounts on the mixture in a blender with 50% water and a few table spoons of Menhanden oil.
 You can buy Menhaden oil anywhere on the internet these days.
 I often also add some leftover bread to soak in the oils.
 I pour the resulting slurry into a gallon or sometimes quart sized empty milk bottle and freeze them up.
 I’ll make up 1 gallon or 2 quart sized bottles per day of fishing.

-On the pier, I cut a hole in the bottom of the frozen bottle and hang it over the water with a rope.
-As the slurry melts it’ll provide a constant drip of stinky goodness into the water.
+On the pier, I would cut a hole in the bottom of the frozen bottle and hang it over the water with a rope.
+As the slurry melts it’ll provide a slow constant drip of stinky goodness into the water.
 Over the course of the day you’ll actually see an oily slick as far as the eye can see.
 This often keeps bait fish around the pier and subsequently their predators.
 Not to mention that it’ll draw predators from miles away.
 Pompanos love shrimp so I always make sure my chum has a good component of shrimp in it.
 Chumming does have occasional unusual and unexpected results.
 Once we had so many Skipjacks around the pier, it was impossible to fish.
 They were so thick they were hitting bare hooks and anything thing that fell into the water…pieces of paper, pennies, cigarette butts etc. We’ve also had large schools of Redfish patrolling up and down the pier.
 Hitting everything we threw at them.

 If you are as nuts as I am, give it a try and you’ll be surprised what you kind of fish you’ll draw in.